 Refinables

-The variability within each type of Refinable is very much influenced by the source of the refining material as well as by the specificities of the process which is applied to recover the precious metal content; because of the nature of precious metals refining, source and process cannot always be discretely separated or assigned in most cases.
-From all substances of unknown or variable composition (UVCB) falling in the scope of the REACH regulation, PM Refinables are probably amongst the most representative examples.
+The variability within each type of refinable is influenced by the source of the refining material as well as by the specificities of the process which is applied to receive the precious metal content.
+Precious metals refinables are amongst the most representative examples of all UVCB substances falling under the scope of the REACH Regulation.

 Registration and Timeline